datahub-project/datahub/docs/features/feature-guides/compliance-forms/complete-a-form.md

        alt="Apply Response to Multiple Assets"/>
 </p>

-After setting the response, toggle through each question, providing the necessary responses to combinations of assets.
+After setting the response, toggle through each Question, providing the necessary responses to combinations of Assets.

 ### Verification for Multiple Assets

-For Verification Forms, as you complete responses, you will see the number of assets eligible for Verification in the top-right corner.
-This makes it easy to track which assets have met the requirements.
+For Verification Forms, as you complete Questions, you will see the number of assets eligible for Verification in the top-right corner.
+This makes it easy to track which Assets have met the requirements.

 <p align="center">
   <img